CrabNickolson/shadow_mario_plugin/README.md

 - A controller (Mario cannot be controlled with Keyboard/Mouse).

 ### Steps
-If you are upgrading from a previous version of Shadow Mario you only have to repeat step 1 and 3.

 1. Make sure Shadow Gambit is not running.
 2. Unzip the BepInEx folder into the Shadow Gambit game folder.
 It should look like this: